root-project/root/docbook/users-guide/Geometry.md

-Nodes can be declared as `overlapping` in case they do overlap with other nodes inside the same container or extrude this container (see also ‘Checking the Geometry’).
+Nodes can be declared as `overlapping` in case they do overlap with other nodes inside the same container or extrude this container (see also ‘Checking the Geometry').
 Non-overlapping nodes can be created
 with:

 ``` {.cpp}